Karnikhil90/Embedded_System/ESP8266/CHATAPP_WEBSOCKET/README.md

 ## Known Issues

 The current implementation may encounter stack overflow errors when handling multiple users, especially more than two, on the ESP8266 web server.
 Efforts are ongoing to address this issue.

----

-Feel free to adjust the content as needed and add more sections or details according to your preferences!